 Use Massey’s experts and world-leading facilities to develop your own ground-breaking research.

-With Massey’s Master of Science (Horticultural Science) you can take advantage of Massey University’s 80 years of research and teaching experience in agriculture and horticulture to create your own innovative research project.
-Massey University’s horticultural science programme is the most research focussed in New Zealand.
+With Massey’s Master of Science (Horticultural Science) you can create your own innovative research project.
+Massey University’s horticultural science programme is the most research-focused in New Zealand.

 As a horticulture student you will have access to our world-leading equipment and facilities such as our controlled environment plant growth facilities, the unique and extensive university orchards and state-of-the-art plant physiology and biology equipment.

-Massey University is a partner in the Joint Graduate School for Horticulture and Food Enterprise (with Plant & Food).
+Massey University is a partner in the Joint Graduate School for Horticulture and Food Enterprise (with Plant & Food Research).
 Massey University is also home to ‘foodHQ’, New Zealand’s international centre for collaborative food research.
 FoodHQ is a collaboration between organisations including Massey University, AgResearch, AsureQuality, the Cawthorn Institute, SR, Fonterra, Plant & Food Research and the Riddet Institute.
-There is a breadth of horticultural research activities at Massey, including the work to understand the effects of light in improving crop production and quality, research on fruit crops such as kiwifruit and apples, Maori vegetable crop science, and plant disease.
+There is a breadth of horticultural research activities at Massey, including:

 The Master of Science (Horticultural Science) is most suitable if you’d like to move into further research such as a PhD, or work for an organisation such as a crown entity in a research capacity.